IRLL/HierarchyCraft/paper.md

 Crafter [@hafner2022benchmarking] presents a lightweight grid-based 2D environment, with game mechanics akin to Minecraft and poses similar challenges including exploration, representation learning, rewards sparsity and long-term reasoning.
 Although Crafter offers 22 different tasks displayed in \autoref{fig:CrafterRequirements}, the **fixed underlying hierarchical structure** restricts how researchers can investigate the impacts of changes in this structure.

-Furthermore, the tasks considered by the authors do not include navigation subtasks (e.g., Find water, look for a cow, wait for a plant to grow, go back to a table...) or certain optional but useful subtasks (e.g., Swords and the skill of dodging arrows contribute to making the task of killing skeletons easier.), leading to abrupt drops in success rates in the hierarchy instead of a more gradual increase in difficulty.
+Furthermore, the tasks considered by the authors do not include navigation subtasks (e.g., find water, look for a cow, wait for a plant to grow, go back to a table...) or certain optional but useful subtasks (e.g., swords and the skill of dodging arrows contribute to making the task of killing skeletons easier), leading to abrupt drops in success rates in the hierarchy instead of a more gradual increase in difficulty.

 ![Partial Hierarchical structure of the Crafter environment.
 Inspired from Figure 4 of [@hafner2022benchmarking]\label{fig:CrafterRequirements}](docs/images/CrafterRequirementsGraph.png){ width=80% }